alvesand/pyga/README.md

 # pyga
-A simple genetic algorithm for hyperparameter tuning of sklearn models
+Runs a simple genetic algorithm for tuning hyperparameters of sklearn models